DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 1. Before importing the dataset in OpenRefine

-<li>Thoroughly check organization of data - Are rows and columns well-structured?</li>
+	- Thoroughly check organization of data - Are rows and columns well-structured?
-<li>Are headers clearly defined?</li>
+	- Are headers clearly defined?
-<li>Does data presented in the headers match the metadata of accompanying information?</li>
+	- Does data presented in the headers match the metadata of accompanying information?
-<li>OpenRefine does not preserve any formatting (cell/text color) from the original data file, so make sure to modify such changes in the dataset before importing in OpenRefine.</li>
+	- OpenRefine does not preserve any formatting (cell/text color) from the original data file, so make sure to modify such changes in the dataset before importing in OpenRefine
-<li>Is there documentation on tables, relationships, queries etc.?</li>
+	- Is there documentation on tables, relationships, queries etc.?
-<li>Is the data presented/available in open-source formats</li>
+	- Is the data presented/available in open-source formats
-<li>Can the data be exported to CSV, TXT and to other non-proprietary formats?</li>
+	- Can the data be exported to CSV, TXT and to other non-proprietary formats?
-<li>Is there any missing data?
-(Missing column headers, missing data in rows and columns)</li>
+	- Is there any missing data?
+(Missing column headers, missing data in rows and columns)
-<li>Is there inconsistency in how things are spelled, etc.</li>
+	- Is there inconsistency in how things are spelled, etc.
-<li>Could a user understand and reuse this dataset and reproduce the results?</li>
+	- Could a user understand and reuse this dataset and reproduce the results?

 2. Before performing curation actions (cleaning, organizing) on human datasets in OpenRefine

-<li>Check for any data sources, researchers’ background, their connections to the communities/participants they are serving, to facilitate conversation with researcher(s) in the “Request” step</li>
+	- Check for any data sources, researchers’ background, their connections to the communities/participants they are serving, to facilitate conversation with researcher(s) in the “Request” step
-<li>Check if there are authoritative groups who should be contacted in the “Request” step</li>
+	- Check if there are authoritative groups who should be contacted in the “Request” step

 3. Use OpenRefine functions to understand the dataset.
-<li>Use custom sorts and text facets to gain new insights on the data and to find inconsistencies in the data.</li>
+	- Use custom sorts and text facets to gain new insights on the data and to find inconsistencies in the data.

 ### REQUEST Step